Article reviewed and updated 5/7/26.

 White Blood Cells & Antibodies

 Breast milk contains a very high number of white blood cells, which help fight off viruses, bacteria, and other harmful substances that can enter a baby’s body.
 When bacteria or viruses are present, these white blood cells produce antibodies.
 A mom creates antibodies when her baby is exposed to an illness.
 When baby’s saliva enters the breast (through direct nursing), it triggers mom to make more antibodies to help baby fight the illness.
-A baby’s immune system is not fully developed until they are between three to six years old, so breast milk protects babies while their immune systems are still maturing.
+A baby’s immune system continues developing through early childhood, and breast milk helps provide protection during this time.

 When a mom is exposed to an illness, her body produces antibodies that are passed to her baby, reducing baby’s chances of getting sick, even when they have been exposed to the illness by being close to their mom.